-It’s hard to find good business ideas in B2B.
+It’s hard to find good B2B business ideas.
 You want an opportunity you can execute on, a problem you can be passionate about and that, over time, can lead to a sustainable competitive advantage.
 It’s not a decision you want to rush.

 To help you, I put together a list of 5 ways to find good business ideas: